SACOG/NPMRDS-tools/data-prep/LoadRawData/NPMRDS-Loader-Instructions.md

 *Normal run instructions*

+1. Unzip the downloaded NPMRDS data (extract to a new child folder; don't unzip everything to the current folder)
-Open "data_load_parameters.csv" and update the input parameter values as applicable, then run the script.
+2. Open "data_load_parameters.csv" and update the input parameter values as applicable, then run the script.